-Definition: Activities that are performed for the general functioning and direct benefit of the organization, community or profession.
-Includes, but is not limited to:

-- Board/committee functions

-- Activities performed during worked hours related to preparation, attendance and followup of health service organization board/committee functions. e.g. Accreditation teams, Occupational Health and Safety Committees, etc.

-- Court appearances and discoveries

-- Public relations
+SUPPORT ACTIVITIES

+FUNCTIONAL CENTRE ACTIVITIES

+Definition Activities required for the operation/maintenance of the functional centre and for the benefit of staff.
+This category includes, but is not limited to: -Functional Centre Management -Clerical Activities -Orienting staff and students -Recording and calculating workload and other statistical data -Preparing documentation for meetings -Collecting and compiling departmental statistics -Administrative activities for Health Information Management/Registration services -Employee meetings (both formal and informal) -Assigning of work, organizing employees, updating procedures, etc. -Maintaining a safe and tidy work environment, equipment maintenance, ordering supplies, inventory control -Participating in functional centre quality improvement activities -Travel (internal and external) related to any of the above activities and patient portering.

+Time Recording Methodology Item for Count Actual Time N/A

+item for Count N/A

+ORGANIZATIONAL/PROFESSIONAL
-- Activities directly associated with the public relations function of the health service organization.
-E.g. planning, meetings and participation in the event, e.g. media events, information programs, preparing articles for publications, etc.

-- Professional activities such as services provided to the professional, scientific and local communities, agencies, and service groups during worked hours.
-E.g. participation in professional association committees

-- Advocacy on behalf of one's profession

-- Travel related to the above activities.
+Definition Activities that are performed for the general functioning and direct benefit of the organization, community or profession.
+Includes, but is not limited to: -Board/committee functions -Activities performed during worked hours related to preparation, attendance and follow-up of health service organization board/committee functions. e.g. Accreditation teams, Occupational Health and Safety Committees, etcPublic relations -Activities directly associated with the public relations function of the health service organization.
+E.g. planning, meetings and participation in the event, e.g. media events, information programs, preparing articles for publications, etcCourt Appearances and Discoveries -Professional activities such as services provided to the professional, scientific and local communities, agencies, and service groups during worked hours.
+E.g. participation in professional association committees -Advocacy on behalf of one's profession -Travel (internal and external) related to the above activities.

+Time Actual Time

+Recording Actual Time

+Methodology

+Item for Count N/A

+item for count

 TEACHING/INSERVICE

-Definition: Activities devoted to the dissemination of knowledge by staff, through lectures, presentations, observations or direct participation as well as in-service education received by staff.
-It includes, but is not limited to placements of HIS students, information sessions for other staff, and formal lectures to university/college students.
+Definition Activities devoted to the dissemination of knowledge by staff, through lectures,

-- Students: Activities associated with the preparation, orientation, instruction, supervision, and/or evaluation of students prior to, during, or immediately following their placements. - Professionals: Activities associated with the preparation, orientation, presentation, and/or instruction of other professional staff such as nurses, physicians, medical students, etc. - Academic: Activities involved in the preparation and presentation of course/lecture material to students and evaluation of students as part of the academic curriculum. - Inservice Education: Activities such as brief, in-house education sessions presented by other staff, orientation to new procedures or equipment, grand rounds, reading of professional journals, etc. - Travel related to the above activities

-NOTE: Professional Development requiring Education Leave is excluded from this category as the time is considered 'benefit hours', not part of 'worked hours'.
-Professional Development activities are longer in duration, more formal, educational events such as annual conferences, courses, symposiums, and workshops.
+presentations, observations or direct participation as well as in-service education received by staff.
+It includes, but is not limited to placements for students, information sessions for other staff, and formal lectures to university/college students. -Students: Activities associated with the preparation, orientation, instruction, supervision, and/or evaluation of students prior to, during, or immediately following their placements. -Professionals: Activities associated with the preparation, orientation, presentation, and/or instruction of other professional staff such as nurses, physicians, medical students, etc. -Academic: Activities involved in the preparation and presentation of course/lecture material to students and evaluation of students as part of the academic curriculum. -Inservice Education: Activities such as brief, in-house education sessions presented by other staff, orientation to new procedures or equipment, grand rounds, reading of professional journals, etc. -Travel related to the above activities NOTE: Professional Development requiring Education Leave is excluded from this category as the time is considered 'benefit hours', not part of 'worked hours'.
+Professional development activities are longer, more formal, discipline-specific and are usually greater than 1⁄2 day in duration.
+Professional association annual conferences, courses, symposiums, seminars and workshops are examples of typical professional development activities.

+Time Actual Time

+Recording

+Methodology

+Item for Count N/A

 SUPPORT TO HEALTH INFORMATION MANAGEMENT

-Definition: Time spent in support of the Health Information Management functional Centre, retrieving health records, filing, and other duties as required, usually during evenings or nights when Health Information Management staff are not on duty.
+Definition Time spent in support of the Health Information Management functional Centre,

+retrieving health records, filing, and other duties as required, usually during evenings

+or nights when Health Information Management staff are not on duty.
+Includes travel

+(internal and external) related to this activity.

+Time Actual Time

+Recording

+Methodology

+Item for Count N/A

+item for count